cko-data-platform/minikube-test/README.md

 - Ensure docker is running locally.

-- Run `start minikube`.
+- Run `minikube start`.
 You should be able to run `kubectl get pods -A` and get an output similar to this:
 ```
 NAMESPACE     NAME                               READY   STATUS    RESTARTS      AGE
 kube-system   coredns-7db6d8ff4d-t72sm           1/1     Running   0             59s